 Each year, GNO, Inc. focuses on a select handful of policy initiatives in order to more effectively drive meaningful impact in the areas of highest priority.
-To that end, we have developed our 2019 State and Federal Legislative Priorities for the upcoming legislative session.
+To that end, we have developed our 2020 State Legislative Priorities for the upcoming legislative session.

 Long-term, we have developed a set of recommendations span the following 12 policy areas:

 Promoting a simple, fair, and efficient tax system that is easily understood as highly competitive.

 Louisiana collects less individual income taxes than 38 other states and less corporate income taxes than 43 other states.
 However, higher nominal rates and greater complexity make Louisiana appear more expensive and burdensome than it actually is.
 GNO, Inc. supports the calling of a limited Constitutional Convention to begin in 2020 to address Louisiana’s fiscal and structural issues.

 Envisioning a more streamlined, consistent, and productive system for sales and property tax collection.

 Inconsistent collection systems and exemptions across Louisiana’s 64 parishes place an uncompetitive burden on businesses and preclude the collection of significant tax revenue, including property taxes from the 19% of households that pay nothing today.